doorkn-b/Pituitary-GH-3-Lactotroph/README.md

 Regarding the xpp program, please visit [Bard Ermentrout's website](https://sites.pitt.edu/~phase/) which describes how to get and use xpp (Bard wrote xpp).

+This repository is a WIP, to convert the model into the Neuro-ML format with permission from the publishers themselves.

 These model files were submitted by:

 Dr. Sheng-Nan Wu, Han-Dong Chang